b-wave/uDSKY/README.md

 smallest descrete LED 7-segment *green-ish* displays I could find.
 It turned out that at that scale, the Keys were  ~.75" on center, which was nice eand almost exactly 0.75" Square.
 The front panel was about 7.0" x 6.5" so about, but not exactly, half the size of a real DSKY.
-The wholw thing sandwiches nicely together using plexiglas plates and hardware spacers, which I will provide laser cut patterns for.
+The whole thing sandwiches nicely together using plexiglas plates and hardware spacers, which I will provide laser cut patterns for.
-The whole assembly is remarkably sturdy ane even kind of hefty too.
+The **uDSKY** assembly is remarkably sturdy and even kind of hefty too.
 The keys and circuit boards were attached by small torx head "thread rolling" screws for plastic.
+The Torx heads allow for close proximity to components and I think a little easier to install straight.
-I think the ones i got were about 2 AWG, and 1/8" long.
-I got them on e-bay and i don't havethe link, there were 100's of them in a box for a few dollars.
+The hardware I got were about 2 AWG, ( for a 1/16" pilot hole) and 1/8" long.
+I got them on e-bay and i don't have the link, there were 100's of them in a box for a few dollars.
 They should be easy to find.
-I'll update a link when I find a good supplier again.
+I'll update a link if I find a good supplier again.

 There are two other circuit boards I am developing.
 The INDICATOR boards for the LEDs since I used perf boards for this prototype.
 The POWER REGULATOR board for stand alone